MichaelOreillyMor/BaseProject/README.md

 # 2 The Game

+This game is fully focused on creating great and flexible software and project architecture.
+Materials, Lights or textures optimizations and game feel are not taken into consideration.

 Minimum requirements (MVP) defined for this game example:

 - It's a turn based game, player VS AI.